Prev: L13, Next: L15

 # Large Language Models

-📗 GPT Series (Generative Pre-trained Transformer): Link, Wikipedia.
+📗 GPT Series (Generative Pre-trained Transformer): Wikipedia.

-➩ Fine tuning for pre-trained models freezes a subset of the weights (usually in earlier layers) and updates the other weights (usually the later layers) based on new datasets: Wikipedia.
+➩ Fine tuning for pre-trained decoder models freezes a subset of the weights (usually in earlier layers) and updates the other weights (usually the later layers) based on new datasets: Wikipedia.

 ➩ Prompt engineering does not alter the weights, and only provides more context (in the form of examples): Link, Wikipedia.